dotnet/sdk/documentation/general/torn-sdk.md

 ### NuGet based analyzers

 Analyzers which ship via NuGet will continue to following the existing [support policies][matrix-of-paine].
 This means that they will either need to target a sufficiently old version of Roslyn or implement multi-targeting support.

+In the case of [multi-targeting][issue-analyzer-mt] this proposal is effectively a no-op.
+Analyzer multi-targeting is already based off of Roslyn versions, not .NET SDK versions, hence the proper version of the analyzer will still load in a torn state.
+The version of the Roslyn compiler in a torn state for msbuild is the same used for dotnet build hence it's already a scenario the analyzer needs to support.

 ## Alternative